oobecomau/desktop.gov.au/docs/as-built-as-configured/intune-configuration.md

 ## Endpoint Security

-The ABAC settings for the Agency Microsoft Endpoint Manager - Intune (Intune) Endpoint Security settings can be found below.
+The ABAC settings for the organisation Microsoft Endpoint Manager - Intune (Intune) Endpoint Security settings can be found below.
 This includes configuration specific to Windows devices for Antivirus, Disk Encryption, Firewall, Endpoint Detection and Response, Attack Surface Reduction, Account Protection and Microsoft Defender for Endpoint.

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.